Snowflake-Labs/terraform-provider-snowflake/docs/resources/secret_with_client_credentials.md

 page_title: "snowflake_secret_with_client_credentials Resource - terraform-provider-snowflake"
 subcategory: ""
 description: |-
-  Secret with OAuth Client Credentials where Secret's Type attribute is set to 'OAUTH2'.'
+  Secret with OAuth Client Credentials where Secrets Type attribute is set to OAUTH2.
 ---

 # snowflake_secret_with_client_credentials (Resource)

-Secret with OAuth Client Credentials where Secret's Type attribute is set to 'OAUTH2'.
+Secret with OAuth Client Credentials where Secrets Type attribute is set to OAUTH2.

 ## Example Usage